Simongriffin1/appdev_project/README.md

    - `OPENAI_API_KEY` - Add in Render dashboard under Environment Variables
    - `RAILS_ENV` - Set to production
    - `WEB_CONCURRENCY` - Set to 2
+   - `MAIL_FROM` - Set your sending email address
+   - `MAIL_DOMAIN` - Set your domain for reply-to addresses

 5. To add `OPENAI_API_KEY` in Render:
    - Go to your service → Environment